-One of our goals is to provide our clients with the experience of normal eating.
+One of our goals is to heal relationships with food by providing our clients with the experience of normal eating.
 We're proud of our cooks, who create a wide variety of delicious meals and can easily accommodate needs such as food allergies and vegetarian lifestyles.

 We believe that during a client's treatment she should eat the healthiest food available while her body is healing.
 We use organic and whole foods whenever possible, and can accommodate vegetarian clients as well as many food sensitivities.

 Mirasol's nutritional philosophy has evolved over the years, based on feedback from former clients about what worked best for them after treatment.

 Meals plans are highly individualized and based on the client's weight goals.
 Our goal is to equip clients with the skills they need to develop their own meal plans so they can feel safe eating in different situations and live lives free of eating disorders.

 Yes, we eat six times each day.
 This is challenging for individuals with eating disorders, who generally assume that they must exercise some control or compensation in order to maintain a healthy body weight.

 Our dietitians create meal plans based on three meals and three snacks per day.
 Those plans adjusted for the calories needed for weight gain, weight loss or weight maintenance depending on what the client needs.
 And yes, clients on weight loss meal plans can lose weight eating six times per day.

 Hunger and low blood sugar can contribute to a binge.
 If a client is satiated from eating just a few hours prior, he or she may make better choices.
 Also, low blood sugar creates a strong desire to acquire a quick fuel source such as ice cream, energy drinks, candy, etc. People with eating disorders are usually stuck in a cycle that they are unable to interrupt.